Johannesburg Philharmonic Orchestra

 The Johannesburg Philharmonic Orchestra (JPO) is Johannesburg's leading Philharmonic Orchestra.
-The chair of the Board of Directors is Mr Justice Dikgang Moseneke, and the CEO and Artistic Director is Bongani Tembe.
+The chair of the Board of Directors is Justice Dikgang Moseneke, and the CEO and Artistic Director is Bongani Tembe.
 Tembe was appointed in 2015.
 He combines this with his role as Artistic Director of the Kwazulu-Natal Philharmonic Orchestra.

 The JPO presents four symphony seasons each year at the Linder Auditorium at the University of the Witwatersrand in Johannesburg.
 The orchestra has a community engagement programme, which sees it perform at schools in Soweto and other townships in Gauteng.
 The JPO also supports other music genres, including ballet and opera.
 One example is the Joburg Ballet's 2018 production of Carmen.

 Past achievements and activities

-During 2000, the JPO utilised its own scant financial resources to present 15 concerts that included three overseas guest conductors as well as world-renowned overseas artists.
+During 2000, JPO presented 15 concerts that included three overseas guest conductors as well as world-renowned overseas artists, such as Canadian-French pianist Jean Dubé and Russian-Italian master pianist Boris Petrushansky.

-Since its inception, the JPO has presented four symphony seasons every year of symphonic music, mostly with the assistance of corporate sponsorship and individual donations and ticket sales.
+Since its inception, JPO has presented four seasons every year of symphonic music, mostly with the assistance of corporate sponsorship and individual donations and ticket sales.

-In 2004, the JPO released an internationally acclaimed, world-premiere recording of the Samuel Coleridge-Taylor Violin Concerto.
+In 2004, JPO released an internationally acclaimed, world-premiere recording of the Samuel Coleridge-Taylor Violin Concerto.

-The JPO commissioned and, in March 2004, performed the world-premiere of 'A Mandela Portrait' in recognition of the 10 years of democracy in South Africa.
-The work was then recorded and broadcast on 1 December 2004 - World Aids Day - on SABC 2.
+The JPO commissioned and, in March 2004, performed the world-premiere of A Mandela Portrait in recognition of 10 years of democracy in South Africa.
+The work was recorded and broadcast on 1 December 2004 - World Aids Day.